Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Representable moduli problems

-\cor[elem-degeneracies]{We keep the setting of Proposition \ref{degeneracies}. \begin{itemize}[noitemsep,label= $\bullet$] \item The formation of any $D_{d,t}$ is natural with respect to $\P$ (for morphisms of representable moduli problems of level $N$) and commutes with base change. \item $D_{1,m}$ is the identity, and every $D_{1,q}$ (for $q \mid m$) is a map of $\MP$-schemes (where the structure map comes from Proposition \ref{rep-plus-gamma0}). \item Let $r,s > 0$ be such that $rs \mid t$.
-Then $D_{r,s} \circ D_{d,t} = D_{dr,s}$. \end{itemize} }
+\lem[elem-degeneracies]{We keep the setting of Definition \ref{degeneracies}. \begin{itemize}[noitemsep,label= $\bullet$] \item The formation of any $D_{d,t}$ is natural with respect to $\P$ (for morphisms of representable moduli problems of level $N$) and commutes with base change and ``level-raising'' (i.e. viewing $\P$ as a moduli problem of level $N'$, where $N'$ is a multiple of $N$ coprime to $m$). \item $D_{1,m}(\P)$ is the identity. \item Let $r,s > 0$ be such that $rs \mid t$.
+Then $D_{r,s}(\P) \circ D_{d,t}(\P) = D_{dr,s}(\P)$. \end{itemize} }